Skip to content

 2. Speak to your supervisory team to gauge their support in you undertaking an internship.

-3. Contact the Industry Internship Coordinator to book a time to discuss your interest in undertaking a HDR internship.
+3. Contact the Senior Coordinator (Commercialisation and Partnerships) to book a time to discuss your interest in undertaking a HDR internship.

-4. Following the discussion with the industry Internship Coordinator, an industry partner for your internship will need to be identified.
+4. Following the discussion with the Senior Coordinator (Commercialisation and Partnerships), an industry partner for your internship will need to be identified.

-5. The Industry Internship Coordinator will guide you through the process from this point.
+5. The Senior Coordinator (Commercialisation and Partnerships) will guide you through the process from this point.

 Other internship opportunities: